spcl/gemm_hls/README.md

 Parallel performance
 --------------------

-The amount of parallelism in the code is determined by the `MM_TILE_SIZE_N` and `MM_KERNEL_WIDTH` configuration variables.
-The former determines how many values of A are buffered and applies to every value of B streamed in, and the latter is the vectorization factor.
-While vectorization consumes bandwidth, the tile size doesn't, thus allowing the kernel to scale arbitrarily with logic and fast memory on the chip.
+The amount of parallelism in the code is determined by the `MM_PARALLELISM_N` and `MM_PARALLELISM_M` configuration variables.
+The former determines the number of processing element instantiated, and the latter regulates the vector width/granularity of each processing element. `MM_PARALLELISM_M` should be set to a maximum of 8 to avoid performance and routing issues.

 The expected performance in Op/s (FLOP/s in the case of floating point types) of a given configuration can be computed as:

-`2 * TileSizeN * KernelWidth * Frequency`
+`2 * MM_PARALLELISM_N * MM_PARALLELISM_M * Frequency`

-I.e., Every cycle, `TileSizeN` buffered values of A are applied to `KernelWidth` streamed in values of B.
+In practice, `MM_PARALLELISM_N` buffered values of A are applied to `MM_PARALLELISM_M` values of B.

 Bugs
 ----